IlKaiser/IoT_Group-Project/setup.md

 ![img](https://github.com/IlKaiser/IoT_Group-Project/blob/main/imgs/subscribe_aws.png)

-Then by going in the Rules section you have to create a **rule** for violations, specifying a topics data/seastation/<seastation_id>, and as operation you need to choose "Insert a message into a DynamoDB table".
+Then by going in the Rules section you have to create a **rule** for violations, specifying as topic data/seastation/<seastation_id>, and as operation you need to choose "Insert a message into a DynamoDB table".
 Here you can find a [tutorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-ddb-rule.html).

 **Violation rule**: